1/ What is corruption?

 In 2011, Alstom became the first listed French company to be certified by the ETHIC Intelligence Agency, after an audit conducted by the Swiss company SGS, for the Alstom Integrity Programme.
 It represents real recognition of the Alstom's efforts in this area, proving that the Programme conforms to the most advanced international practices.

-In May 2014, Alstom was awarded a renewed certificate.
+In May 2014, Alstom was awarded a renewed certificate for 3 years.

 The Alstom Integrity Programme aims at promoting a culture of integrity, at preventing and detecting misconduct, infringement of laws, illegal payments and at protecting the company and its employees.
 Based on a risk assessment, it is continuously enhanced through meetings with peers, anti-corruption experts and specialised law firms to exchange views, good practices and benchmarking and legal opinions.